bytebarista/the_pad/tutorial.md

 spi = SPI(2, 40000000, miso=Pin(19), mosi=Pin(23), sck=Pin(18))
 ```

+## MicroSD reader

-## Given that you have a microSD card on the controller
+Given that you have a microSD card on the controller.

 You can first mount it:

 ```python